nelsons502/startup/notes.md

 I'm about to deploy my server to the internet.
 I pray everything goes smootly with that.

 Wow, that took much longer than I thought!
 I had to really get down into the dirt with my code and take away anything that wasn't absolutely necessary!
 It works now though!
 (If imperfectly.)

+Thankfully, the DataBase deliverable was actually pretty straightforward!
+And my website actually feels like a realy website now!!! :D

+Being able to permanently store information is a real game changer for Web Apps.
+There is a lot that still want to do with my site.
+For example, some of the information loads slow, the color scheme is a bit too dark, the chats don't track context within a conversation (although I tried to get that working...).
+I will continue working on this site for a while after the course is over.
+I even made sure to fork the github repo that has all the course instruction so I can go back through it in even more detail and really hone my web dev skill.

+I love that the internet gives everyone access to great knowledge and resources!
+It truly is a latter-day marvel.
+Excited to learn about Web Sockets!